Today’s post comes from Eva Paleczny, Learning & Education Specialist with Ontario Parks.

 How can you tap into discovering birds with your children at home?
 How can you spark a lifelong curiosity in birds and other creatures?

-Some fun ideas you can try out:
+Here are some fun ideas you can try out from your own backyard:

 Engage your children’s imaginations by pretending you are birds that need to build nests for your babies.